 1999 - February, the Yuki Teki Haiku Society was having its monthly in the library where I worked.
-I went, and there I met Patricia Machmiller, which makes up for the disappointing dreadfulness of the haiku I wrote.
+I went--why not?--and there I met Patricia Machmiller, whose art and friendship was essential to what transpired.

 2000 - At the Los Altos Library, I met Catherine, who introduced me to Paul, through whom I met John.
 It was about this time, I believe, that Michelle met Andrew.
 Our Lucky Stars were doing their job.